josecarlosgt/Web-Design-and-Development/README.md

 # Tutorial: Structuring the content of your website

-This document describes the steps for structuring information in a HTML document.
+This document describes the steps for structuring information in an HTML document.
+The content is based on a proposal for the [Laguna Brava Ecotourism Website](https://docs.google.com/presentation/d/1n2hk0jvnh2hiACLtF8AVrQsfS-qk3iPBdHPB7ZkR2Jk/edit?usp=sharing)

 ## Skills
 - Structure content using standard HTML tags